Deltares/HYDROLIB/docs/reference/api.md

 # API

-This is the automatically generated part of the code, based on the docstrings in modules, classes and functions.
+This is the automatically generated part of the code, based on the docstrings in modules, classes and functions from functionality shared by multiple tools.

-## Example function
+## HydroMT Delft3D FM plugin
-## ::: hydrolib.utils.example
+The API references of HydroMT Delft3D FM plugin can be found below: